mjbenefiel/Bamazon/README.md

 <hr>

 <h2> Project overview</h2>
-Bamazon is an Amazon-like store front that utilizes MySQL.
+Bamazon is an Amazon-like store front that utilizes Node.js and MySQL.
 The app takes in orders from customers and depletes stock from the store's inventory.
 <hr>

 <h2> How it works </h2>